StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Bass Iteration 3
+a live performance of a folk song and it consists of harmonica solo melody over groovy double bass and arpeggiated acoustic guitar melody. passionate and emotional. a cover of a blues song and it consists of harmonica solo melody played over groovy double bass and shimmering hi-hats.
+The recording is noisy and in mono.

 [Go to Prompt 1](#prompt1)

 ![Bass 3 Waveform](iterations1/bass_3_waveform_spectrogram.png)